A Road Less Travelled

-Enjoy a picnic lunch and then drive along the Georgian Military Highway, through the spectacular High Caucasus Mountains to Kazbegi.
-Dinner is at the hotel.
+After lunch, drive along the Georgian Military Highway, through the spectacular High Caucasus Mountains to Kazbegi.

 After breakfast, enjoy a 4-wheel drive up to the picturesque 14th century Gergeti Trinity Church (weather permitting), perched on top of a steep mountain looking up to Mount Kazbegi.

-Drive back along the Georgian Military Highway to the ancient capital and religious centre of Georgia, Mtskheta (3,000 years old), one of the world’s oldest continuously inhabited cities.
-After free time for lunch, visit the 11th century fortified Svetitskhoveli Cathedral – the headquarters of the Georgian Orthodox Church – and the nearby 6th century Jvari Monastery perched on a rocky mountaintop, overlooking the Mtkvari and Aragvi rivers.
+Drive back along the Georgian Military Highway to the ancient capital and religious centre of Georgia, Mtskheta, one of the world’s oldest continuously inhabited cities.
+Visit the 11th century fortified Svetitskhoveli Cathedral – the headquarters of the Georgian Orthodox Church – and the nearby 6th century Jvari Monastery, perched on a rocky mountaintop overlooking the Mtkvari and Aragvi rivers.

-Continue to Tbilisi and check in to the hotel, our base for the next three nights.
-The evening is at leisure.
+Continue to Tbilisi and check in to the hotel before dinner.

 Following a morning talk, begin your exploration of Tbilisi.
 Drive to the 13th century Metekhi Church and nearby equestrian monument of Tbilisi’s founder, King Vakhtang I Gorgasali.

-After lunch, enjoy a walking tour through the Old City to see the Mosque, Orbeliani Baths and Synagogue.
-After lunch, explore the Old Town, with visits to the Sioni Cathedral housing the Cross of St Nina – who introduced Christianity to Georgia in 327 – and the 6th century Anchiskhati Basilica, the oldest surviving church in Tbilisi.
+Then, enjoy a walking tour through the Old City to see the Mosque, Orbeliani Baths and Synagogue.
+Explore the Old Town and the Sioni Cathedral, housing the Cross of St Nina – who introduced Christianity to Georgia in 327 – and the 6th century Anchiskhati Basilica, the oldest surviving church in Tbilisi.

-The remainder of the afternoon and the evening are at leisure to continue your exploration of Tbilisi at your own pace.
+The remainder of the afternoon and the evening is at leisure to continue your exploration of Tbilisi at your own pace.

-In the afternoon, depart Tbilisi for Kakheti, Georgia’s easternmost region.
-Drive to the charming hilltop town of Sighnaghi, which overlooks the Alazani Valley towards the snow-capped Greater Caucasus mountains.
+Depart Tbilisi for Kakheti, Georgia’s easternmost region.
+Visit the charming hilltop town of Sighnaghi, which overlooks the Alazani Valley towards the snow-capped Greater Caucasus mountains.